Don’t let body odor kill your confidence – feel great again because it’s treatable!

 Gear Up Right

 Choosing the right clothes will not only make you look good but also smell good!
-That’s right.
-Always wear clean clothes, and choose ones that are loose.
+Always wear clean clothes, and choose loose ones.
 They don’t have to be baggy.
-To avoid body odor, you want to wear something that is not too tight.
+To avoid body odor, you can wear something that is not too tight.
 Your clothes should allow you and your skin to breathe.
 Clothing made of cotton is a good option during menopause.

 Keep Your Body Cool!

 You can use the following items to keep you cool wherever you go!
-You can also choose to use the right type of bed sheets to keep your body cool.
-Choose bed linens that are made of cotton material, which makes it easy for your skin to breathe.
+You can also choose to use the right type of bedsheets to keep your body cool.
+Choose bed linens made of cotton material, which makes it easy for your skin to breathe.

 Smell Great with Good Supplements